International Students and Scholars

 - Exchange Students: Spring Sublet Search, Step by Step Guide.

-- International exchange students can view our welcome newsletter by clicking here.
+- Spring 2019 exchange students can view our welcome newsletter here.

 - Boston College classes begin on Monday, August 26, 2019.

 - All visiting international students and scholars are required to update their local (off-campus) address on the Agora Portal.

 Many students arrive in Boston three-seven days before their program begins so that they can search for housing in person once they arrive.
 Students can find a list of temporary accommodations, such as hotels, hostels, and guest houses, by clicking here.
 Many also utilize services such as Airbnb.
 Be sure to note the distance from campus and access to public transportation when arranging accommodations.

 Most students and scholars live within a 15 minute walk to campus, or within a 5-10 minute walk to one of the free BC shuttle bus stops.
 To view Boston College and the sounding neighborhood, click this Google map.
 Most students and scholars live in Boston (Brighton), Brookline, or Newton (Chestnut Hill).
 For a full descriptions of neighborhoods throughout the area, click here.